attaxia/esp32-thread-repeater/README.md

 # Configure and build
 cd examples/light
 idf.py set-target esp32c6
-idf.py menuconfig  # Disable WiFi, enable OpenThread idf.py build
+idf.py menuconfig  # Disable WiFi, enable OpenThread, or use `config` in src directory of this repo idf.py build

 # Binaries will be in: build/bootloader/bootloader.bin,